Duke in Brazil

 Taking the subway in Rio de Janeiro

-You will enroll in one Duke faculty-led course offering one credit (equivalent to four semester credits at most other U.S. institutions).
+You will enroll in one Portuguese language course worth one Duke course credit.
 This four-week immersion course is offered only on the Duke in Brazil program.

 - COURSE SCHEDULE